November 2020 Share

 When performing research, it’s easy to forget that individual cells are living things.
 Each one has its own role and internal organelles that help it survive from day-to-day.
 The process of isolating cells for research and removing them from their ideal environment can be harmful.

 With each lost cell the sample becomes less valuable.
 Often, the goal of isolating cells is to study their structure and function.
 If a cell is damaged or destroyed, it will no longer perform the same way as a healthy cell.
-The throughput of working cells is a large consideration when deciding on a cell separation strategy.
+The throughput of working cells, and cell culture maintenance, is a large consideration when deciding on a cell separation strategy.

 Fluorescence activated cell sorting, or FACS, is a flow cytometry technique that encompasses light scattering and cell characteristics to sort a mixture between two or more containers.
 Antibodies are released into a mixture to bind with the target cell and illuminate them.
 These samples are then run through a special piece of equipment called a flow cytometer that shines a laser through the stream.
 The laser measures physical properties such as size and granularity then separates the cells accordingly.

 There is a high risk of cell loss that must be accounted for when working with a flow cytometer machine.
 Not only does the volume of cells passing through the laser sometimes cause cells to be clumped together or improperly sorted, the movement of liquids through a medium also causes issues.
 Shearing is a form of hydrodynamic stress that results when the force of the flow ruptures the membrane or causes the cells to collide with the edge of the tube.

 Shearing can also be a problem in the centrifugation process associated with flow cytometry.
 To improve the purity of isolated cells, samples are washed in a centrifuge to remove dead or unnecessary cells.
 The revolutions can be too intense for cell membranes to handle.
 FACS and flow cytometry create a constant battle between quality and quantity.